DLR-VF/PtAC/docs/source/user-guide.rst

 or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_, which is a lightweight version of the conda environment).

-Please also ensure that a `Java Development Kit <https://java.com/de/>`_ (preferably version 1.8) is installed and that the folder containing the java.exe file is in your path environment variable.
+Please also ensure that a `Java Development Kit <https://java.com/de/>`_ (preferably version 1.8) is installed and that the folder containing the java.exe file is set in your path environment variable.
+If you would prefer to set the JAVA_HOME (or JRE_HOME) variable via the command line:

+* Open Command Prompt (make sure you Run as administrator so you're able to add a system environment variable).

+* Set the value of the environment variable to your JDK (or JRE) installation path as follows:

+  setx -m JAVA_HOME "C:\path\to\Java\installation\bin"

+  If the path contains spaces, use the shortened path name.

+* Restart Command Prompt to reload the environment variables then use the following command to check the it's been added correctly.

+  echo %JAVA_HOME%

+  You should see the path to your JDK (or JRE) installation.

 **1. open the Anaconda prompt (can be found on windows start menu) and navigate to your home folder**